Beginner's Guide to Peace - Treacherous Roads

 Unmasking the State

-"The truth is that the State is a conspiracy designed not only to exploit, but above all to corrupt its citizens… Henceforth, I shall never serve any government anywhere." ― Leo Tolstoy
+"The truth is that the State is a conspiracy designed not only to exploit, but above all to corrupt its citizens… Henceforth, I shall never serve any government anywhere." - Leo Tolstoy, author of War and Peace

 Before proceeding to a brief discussion of how free markets work non-coercively to provide goods and services that people desire, including those that governments attempt to monopolize, we need to fully understand the true nature of the State.
 The first thing to recognize is that the State is not necessarily a synonym for government in that governments do not, by definition, automatically require the initiation of aggression in order to operate.

 In contrast to government, which is merely a general system of rules and institutions for establishing order within a society by any number of means, peaceful or otherwise, the State is an institution that specifically seeks to legitimize the use of aggression and violence in order to rule the people of a particular geographic region.
-It deceptively attempts to legitimize its use of force through a variety of methods, from myths such as “divine rule” and “manifest destiny” to more recent tactics such as propaganda and elections.
-These practices, among others, are outlined in Rothbard’s masterful short work, The Anatomy of the State.
+It deceptively attempts to legitimize its use of force through a variety of methods, from promoting myths such as “divine rule” and “manifest destiny” to more recent tactics such as propaganda, control of the media, and government run education systems.
+Perhaps the most insidious of these ploys is the claim, in "representative" democracies, that "we are the government".
+These deceitful practices, among others, are outlined in Rothbard’s masterful short work The Anatomy of the State.

-Perhaps the most insidious method that the State uses to try to gain legitimacy, as described by Rothbard and others, is to hijack the most positive elements of human nature and cultural traditions, to appropriate society’s art, music and symbols, and to claim itself as the indispensable source of all things great.
-In doing so it seeks to cloak its true character behind a shroud of alleged generosity and necessity.
+Perhaps the most insidious method that the State uses to try to gain legitimacy is to hijack the most positive elements of human nature and cultural traditions, to appropriate society’s art, technology and cherished symbols, and to claim itself as the indispensable source of all things great.
+In doing so it seeks to cloak its true character behind a shroud of alleged necessity and questionable generosity.

 Though we have been led to believe otherwise, the evidence of the present and recent past shows that that there is no service or product that the State provides that the free market could not provide as well as, if not better, through voluntary and nonviolent means.
 Unfortunately the forceful monopolization by government of many areas of the economy and private life has negated the possibility of viable competitors in the marketplace.
 Additionally, government run education systems the world over have systematically distorted history by creating a false narrative that dismisses or intentionally hides the many positive outcomes of the free market.